A green, white and red layered bow on a Christmas wreath.

 Remember, the best placement often depends on your wreath's overall design and your personal style.
 Don't be afraid to experiment with different positions to see what looks best with your specific wreath!

-Measuring for Perfect Tails
+Measuring for perfect tails

 Creating beautiful tails for your DIY wreath bow is all about precision and style.
 To measure the tails accurately, hold a length of ribbon against your gift or decoration, allowing for some extra length to create the desired tail length.